 Eric and Ragna stared at Altera in disbelief.
-“You are not human.”
-They said at the same time.
+“You are not human,” they said at the same time.

 But Altera was right.
 They could afford a break.
 The sound of Clockwork’s minions had subsided for some time.
-The climb might have been excruciating for them, but they were trained cadets and an adventurer archeologist, respectively.
+The climb might have been excruciating for them, but they were trained cadets and an adventurer archaeologist, respectively.
 Their condition was leagues above the average population.
 It was doubtful that these bandits had done anything similar to the training regiments of cadets.
-No matter how exhausting it was for them, for the Clockwork Gang, it was worse.
+No matter how exhausting it was for them, for the Clockwork Coterie, it was worse.

 Like every other floor, they had crossed so far, two slender corridors extended from the central plateau.
 It created a bridge that connected the two opposing sides of the temple.
 Light was visible from the end of the corridor to their left, while the one to the right led to a shut door.

-“I guess we should try the one with the light”, said Ragna once she felt that she had rested enough.
+“I guess we should try the one with the light,” said Ragna once she felt that she had rested enough.

 The three began to walk, but then Eric halted.

 “Why are you stopping?”
 Ragna increased her pace and ran towards the light.

 “Wait.”
 Eric tried to grab her arm, but when Ragna took another step, an electric sound emerged from the tile, her boot had stepped on.
 Yellow circuit-like patterns flashed over the bridge, and a red light illuminated the corridor.

 “What’s happening?”
 Ragna looked at Eric.
 Her companion gulped and buried his head in his hat.